angelpnegi/bouncing_ball/README.md

   Output:
   - Video file (gravity_bounce.avi) which shows the ball(s) bouncing with gravitational effect.
-  -

 ## To run the main script (ball_detection):
     %python3 ball_detection.py

-    reads the video file created by ball_bounce.py
+    reads the video file created by ball_bounce.py and gives output:
+    - folder (detection_images) containing all the frames with boundary overlay for the ball and number of frame on the left top of the image.
+    - an image (result_grid.jpg) which takes equally distributed 16 frames from the folder to display as an example
+    - video file (gravity_overlay.avi) which shows all frames as a video.
+(BONUS step)